Elangovan0101/Ac-service-scheduler-/README.md

 #### Key Project Details 🛠️
 - Users can input the total number of equipment units and the number of persons required to service each unit.
-- The app allows setting the number of hours required per unit to calculate the maximum number of services per day.
+- The app allows setting the number of minutes required per unit to calculate the maximum number of services per day.
 - The available staff parameter ensures the scheduling is realistic and manageable.
 - A specific day of the week can be set as an off day to ensure technicians have regular rest days.
+- The user can define the total number of working hours per day to tailor the schedule to their needs.

 ### Results 📊